SJTU-YONGFU-RESEARCH-GRP/CIRDC/README.md

 ## Database Structure

 CIRDC is a database where each subdirectory represents the publication number of a journal or conference.
-Each subdirectory contains multiple JSON files named after the year.
+Each subdirectory contains multiple JSON files named by the year.
 Each JSON file includes all the paper information for that journal/conference for that year.

 ## Publication Number Index